 Durability and Resilience

 Wool is a very resilient natural textile fiber that is both durable and flexible.
 The American Sheep Industry Association explains how the molecular crimp of wool fibers allow wool to be stretched up to 50% when wet and 30% when dry, and still bounce back to their original shape when stress is released.
 The flexibility of wool fibers make them more durable.
 A wool fiber can be bent more than 20,000 times without breaking.
 The natural elasticity of wool makes woolen fabrics resistant to tearing.
 The chemical structure of wool also prevents it from compressing.
 This natural crimp gives wool bounce, body and soft support characteristics.
 Additionally, the outer skin of the wool fiber acts as a protective film, giving wool cloth improved resistance to abrasion.

-Wool has an abundance of air spaces between the fibers that cushion the body and alleviate pressure points.
+Beneath organic latex support wool has an abundance of air spaces between the fibers that help cushion the body and alleviate pressure points.
 This helps to support the spine and eventually distribute pressure to allow for a night free of tension and full of REM sleep.

 Renewable and Sustainable

-Organic wool is beneficial for babies because of naturally crimping wool fibers that create a cushion which helps cradle and sooth the body.
-Wools natural ability to regulate body temperature helps to keep your baby comfortable and relaxed.
-Wools innate insulation system helps your baby stay warm in the winter and cool in the summer.
+Organic wool is beneficial for babies because of naturally crimping wool fibers that create a cushion which helps cradle and soothe the body.
+Wool’s natural ability to regulate body temperature helps to keep your baby comfortable and relaxed.
+Wool’s innate insulation system helps your baby stay warm in the winter and cool in the summer.
 These components, coupled with the fact that wool is a natural flame retardant and organic wool is pesticide free, ensures your baby a safe, comfortable, and uninterrupted sleep.